potatoqualitee/aitoolkit/README.md

 - `Get-AITServer`: Retrieves information about the AI Toolkit server processes
 - `Mount-AITModel`: Loads a specified model
 - `Request-AITChatCompletion`: Generates text using the loaded model
-- `Set-AITConfig`: Configures settings for the aitools module
+- `Set-AITConfig`: Configures settings for the aitoolkit module
 - `Start-AITServer`: Initiates the AI Toolkit server
 - `Stop-AITServer`: Stops the AI Toolkit server
 - `Test-AITServerStatus`: Checks the status of the AI Toolkit server